xxc3nsoredxx/xxc3nsoredxx/pico/README.rst

 Creating an overlay
 -------------------

-**Note:** Going into detail on how Portage's repos work is beyond the scope of this document.
+**Note:** Going into detail on how ebuild repositories work is beyond the scope of this document.
 I might drop a link in resources_ if I remember.

 The basic structure we need to create::